Frostbitten toes typically appear pale, numb, swollen, and may develop blisters or blackened tissue as damage progresses.

 1. Frostnip

-This is the mildest form where only superficial skin layers freeze temporarily.
-The skin looks pale and feels numb but doesn’t sustain permanent damage.
-It typically recovers fully with warming.
+This is the mildest form where only superficial skin layers are affected temporarily.
+The skin may look pale or red and feel cold, tingling, or numb, but it usually doesn’t sustain permanent damage and typically recovers fully with warming.

 2. Superficial Frostbite

-Here, the skin freezes but deeper tissues remain unaffected.
-The area appears white or grayish-yellow and may feel hard or frozen.
-Blisters often develop within 24-48 hours after rewarming.
+Here, the skin freezes but deeper tissues remain less affected.
+The area often appears white, pale, or grayish and may feel hard or waxy.
+Clear fluid-filled blisters can develop after rewarming, often within 12 to 36 hours.

 3. Deep Frostbite

-This involves freezing of muscles, tendons, nerves, and bones beneath the skin surface.
-The affected toes become stiff, swollen, discolored (blue or black), and extremely painful after thawing.
+This involves freezing of tissues beneath the skin surface and can affect muscles, tendons, nerves, and blood vessels.
+The affected toes may become stiff, swollen, discolored (often blue-gray to black), and very painful after thawing.
+Large blisters, including blood-filled blisters, may appear after rewarming.

 Each stage has distinct visual cues that help differentiate severity: